Edugate/Documentation/rr3-admin/source/configfile.rst

 Configuration files
 *******************
-There are a few config files used by RR3 and they're stored in **/opt/rr3/application/config/** folder.
+There are a few config files used by JAGGER and they're stored in **/opt/rr3/application/config/** folder.

 config.php
 ==========